waikato-ufdl/wai-annotations/README.md

 * `-e`, `--extensions`: Optional argument to specify the order of preference for image types when searching for images related to annotations files.
 Should be a comma-separated list of extensions.
 Defaults to `png,jpg` if not specified.

+* `--include-zero-area`: Optional argument to disable the dropping of zero-area annotations, which is the default behaviour.

 ### Input Options